 The radiation safety officer is responsible for advising the manager on matters relating to the implementation of the radiation management plan for the mine.

-The radiation officer also investigates any defects or malfunctions discovered in plant, equipment or procedure that cause exposure to radiation in excess of dose constraints or limits, or dose rates or contamination levels in excess of authorised limits.
+The radiation officer also investigates any defects or malfunctions discovered in plant, equipment, or procedure that cause exposure to radiation over dose constraints or limits, or dose rates or contamination levels over authorised limits.

 The requirements for a Radiation Safety Officer (RSO) vary with the type of license and types of materials used.
 Some excerpts from Nuclear Regulatory Commission (NRC) regulations and NUREGs (guidance documents) that may help are included here.

-These are generally applicable in all states but in some states (called Agreement States), the state has the authority to write its own regulation.
-In this case, the state may have chosen to simply use the NRC RSO requirements or to use its own which might be more specific.
+These are generally applicable in all states, but in some states (called Agreement States), the state has the authority to write its own regulations.
+In this case, the state may have chosen to simply use the NRC RSO requirements or to use its own, which might be more specific.

 4. Certified Medical Physicist (CMP)